 - Recommended Hook: Focus on automated list enrichment

-Having a structured profile makes it easy to audit the agent's work and confirm that its claims match verified data.
+A structured profile makes it easy to audit the agent's work and confirm that its claims match verified data.
 For list qualification templates, check our guide to AI prospecting architectures.

 Add two fields to every profile: "do not mention" and "needs human review."
 The first prevents the agent from using sensitive or awkward observations in outreach.
 The second catches cases where the evidence is promising but ambiguous.
 For example, a competitor mention might be useful research, but it may not belong in the first message.